Do you suspect your car or truck has a loose battery cable? This could affect the whole electrical system, especially the ignition equipment.

 Loose battery cables are often a very straightforward fix: retighten the clamps.

-Addressing any problem sooner rather than later is advantageous in the long run.
-It prevents further damage and, thus, has less impact on your wallet.
+Addressing any issue sooner rather than later is advantageous in the long run.
+It prevents additional damage and, thus, has less impact on your wallet.

 Drive carefully!